MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutAdsforSocialImpact.md

   - Hold a valid charity status (e.g.,501(c)(3) in the U.S.)
   - Hold a Microsoft-approved nonprofit organization status.
 For more information, please see [nonprofit offers](https://go.microsoft.com/fwlink/?linkid=2245407).
   - Use a Microsoft Advertising Expert mode account.
-  - Attest to Microsoft’s anti-discrimination policy.
+  - Attest to Microsoftâ€™s anti-discrimination policy.
   - Have a website that provides details about the nonprofit and its mission.
   - Only one account per eligible organization is permitted.
   - The following organizations are ineligible: